cloudblog004/fantasticfoodies/content/en/posts/184-easiest-way-to-prepare-speedy-moroccan-style-chicken-slow-cooker.md

 ##### Steps to make Moroccan Style Chicken - Slow Cooker:

-1. Place canned fruit, onion, garlic, lemon juice,  squash,  radish,  carrot, crushed red pepper,  curry powder,  salt, &amp; marjoram into the slow cooker.
+1. Place canned fruit, onion, garlic, lemon juice,  squash,  radish,  carrot, crushed red pepper,  curry powder,  salt, & marjoram into the slow cooker.
 Stir, then add the chicken.
 Scoop some of the mixture on top of the chicken.
-1. Cover &amp; cook on low for 4 to 5 hours until chicken is cooked through.
+1. Cover & cook on low for 4 to 5 hours until chicken is cooked through.
-1. Remove chicken from slow cooker, place in covered dish &amp; keep warm.
+1. Remove chicken from slow cooker, place in covered dish & keep warm.
-1. Add sliced olives &amp; pimentos to the sauce.
-In a separate small bowl,  mix together the water &amp; cornstarch.
-Pour the cornstarch mixture into the mixture &amp; stir to combine.
+1. Add sliced olives & pimentos to the sauce.
+In a separate small bowl,  mix together the water & cornstarch.
+Pour the cornstarch mixture into the mixture & stir to combine.
-1. Cover &amp; cook on high for about 15 minutes or until thickened.
+1. Cover & cook on high for about 15 minutes or until thickened.
 1. Serve chicken on a bed of couscous,  pour sauce from slow cooker on top.
 1. Ready to serve and ENJOY!